TheNextGuy32/electron-forge-webpack-worker/readme.md

 - In `./src/main.js`, call `doAThing()` to show it works
 - In `./src/main.js` create `new Worker(new URL("./src/dependencyWorker.js", import.meta.url))`.

-Or, if you please, see how to use my repo at the bottom.

 ### Expected

 - `doAThing()` is called and completes.